Surfoo/geocaching-php-sdk/README.md

 ## Using the PHP SDK

 First, you must have your API key from Groundspeak, but access to the API are no longer open.

+You can find an example of implementation (with OAuth 2) in this repository: https://github.com/Surfoo/geocaching-api-demo

+## Contributing

+All contributions are welcome!
+Feel free to submit pull requests, issues or ideas :-)